okta/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 {% img okta-signin-validation-failure.png alt:"Screenshot of Okta Sign-In Widget displaying validation error" %}

+### Browser Security Settings

+Okta requires that browsers have third-party cookies enabled for your Okta org's domain.

 ## A simple example

 If you are a developer, the best way to understand the Okta